sagizty/Multi-Stage-Hybrid-Transformer/README.md

 # Imaging results of MSHT

-Focus on the interpretability, the MSHT perform well when visualizing its attention area by grad CAM technique.
+Focus on the interpretability, the MSHT performs well when visualizing its attention area by grad CAM technique.
 ![Screen Shot 2021-12-08 at 2 48 27 PM](https://user-images.githubusercontent.com/50575108/145161856-ea7758ad-bc03-4b9e-adac-428d3e849725.png)

-*  For most cases, as shown in fig(), MSHT can correctly distinguish the samples and focus on the area like the senior pathologists, which outperform most counterparts.
+*  For most cases, as shown in the figure, MSHT can correctly distinguish the samples focusing on the area like the senior pathologists, which outperform most counterparts.

 <img width="1297" alt="Screen Shot 2021-11-05 at 3 20 23 PM" src="https://user-images.githubusercontent.com/50575108/140473142-58747866-784f-481d-8057-ff935c9ac380.png">